RAVIGANESHMBHAT/react-custom-hooks/README.md

 ### Incorrect memo with impure components

 #### Impure component means, the component where JSX can change even though the props are not changed.
 (Eg: Update current time on screen)

+### Incorrect memo with props reference

+#### In the current commit, the ChildFive is getting passed with a prop 'person' which is an object defined in ParentFour.
+Even if the ChildFive is wrapped with React.memo, when the ParentFour re-renders, the ChildFive will also be re-rendered since, the person object passed as prop to ChildFive is created with a new reference when the ParentFour gets re-rendered.
+So, React thinks that the person object is pudated and it will re-render the ChildFive component which is using the person object.